adiasija2011/adiasija2011/README.md

 # 👋 Hi, I'm Adi Asija
 Welcome to my GitHub profile!
-I'm a passionate Electrical and Computer Engineering graduate student at Johns Hopkins University, with a love for artificial intelligence, machine learning, and deep learning.
-Take a look around to see what I've been working on!
+I'm a master's student in Electrical and Computer Engineering at Johns Hopkins University, with a keen interest in natural language processing and reinforcement learning.
+Outside of my academic and professional pursuits, I enjoy playing tennis and strumming my guitar.
+Feel free to explore my projects and connect if you share similar interests!

 ## 🌐 Connect with Me